‘Yuri On Ice’ Creators MAPPA In The U.S. Anime Midwest 2017 Convention: Will YOI Season 2 Be Announced?

 — mitarashi dango @YOI (@ingthing) March 10, 2017

 Yuri On Ice was crafted by anime studio MAPPA (Maruyama Animation Produce Project Association).
 The studio was founded by Masao Maruyama, who was also the founder and producer of Madhouse.
 The studio is legendary for its commitment to produce animation of the highest quality.
-Some of the most notable anime creations that were born in MAPPA include Kids on the Slope, Terror in Resonance, Rage of Bahamut: Genesis, and Yuri On Ice.
+Some of the most notable anime creations that were born in MAPPA include Kids on the Slope, Terror in Resonance, Rage of Bahamut: Genesis and Yuri On Ice.

 RELATED REPORTS BY THE INQUISITR